psychbruce/FMAT/README.md

 ## Guidance for GPU Acceleration

-### NVIDIA GPU Acceleration

 By default, the `FMAT` package uses CPU to enable the functionality for all users.
-But for advanced users who want to accelerate the pipeline with GPU, the `FMAT_load()` function now supports using a GPU device, which may perform **3x faster** than CPU.
+But for advanced users who want to accelerate the pipeline with GPU, the `FMAT_run()` function now supports using a GPU device, about **3x faster** than CPU.

-### Step 1

-Ensure that you have an NVIDIA GPU device (e.g., GeForce RTX Series) and an NVIDIA GPU driver installed on your system.
+1. Ensure that you have an NVIDIA GPU device (e.g., GeForce RTX Series) and an NVIDIA GPU driver installed on your system.

-### Step 2

-Install PyTorch (Python `torch` package) with CUDA support (<https://pytorch.org/get-started/locally/>).
+2. Install PyTorch (Python `torch` package) with CUDA support.
+    -   Find guidance for installation command at <https://pytorch.org/get-started/locally/>.

--   CUDA is only available on Windows and Linux, but not on MacOS.
+    -   CUDA is available only on Windows and Linux, but not on MacOS.
     -   If you have installed a version of `torch` without CUDA support, please first uninstall it (command: `pip uninstall torch`) and then install the suggested one.
     -   You may also install the corresponding version of CUDA Toolkit (e.g., for the `torch` version supporting CUDA 12.1, the same version of [CUDA Toolkit 12.1](https://developer.nvidia.com/cuda-12-1-0-download-archive) may also be installed).

 Example code for installing PyTorch with CUDA support:\
 (Windows Command / Anaconda Prompt / RStudio Terminal)